fwrock/interscsimulator/sim-diasca/doc/developer-guide/SimDiasca-about-type-specifications-english.rst

 Once a PLT is available for Erlang/OTP, PLTs are to be generated for the entire codebase of interest (typically Sim-Diasca and its prerequisites, and possibly user code as well).

 This can be achieved with the ``generate-all-plt`` make target, to be run from the root of either a check-out or an install.
-The script will climb our software stack layer by layer, and generate for each a custom PLT (ex: ``common.plt``).
+The script will climb our software stack layer by layer, and generate for each a custom PLT (ex: ``myriad.plt``).

 If, for any reason, the PLT of a layer must be (re)generated, simply use the ``generate-local-plt`` make target from the root of this layer.